Postdoctoral Fellowship in College Mental Health - Westchester Campuses

 - Ethical and Professional Issues

 Our training environment strongly encourages and supports trainees pursuing particular areas of interest and/or expertise which coincide with our Counseling Center mission and goals.
 In the past, for instance, trainees have developed programs or specialties in various areas, including peer education, international student outreach, and program evaluation and assessment.
-Fellows are encouraged to identify and develop areas of interest that are appropriate to our University population.
-These might include specialization in: alcohol and substance abuse, multicultural/racial and ethnic diversity issues, disability issues, and/or sports psychology, to name a few.
+In addition to the Specialty Rotations detailed below, fellows are encouraged to identify and develop areas of interest that are appropriate to our University population.
+These might include multicultural/racial and ethnic diversity issues or sports psychology, to name a few.

 Fellows ongoing case loads average 12 hours per/week.
 Every effort is made to assign trainees a broad range of patients, providing them with the opportunity to employ a wide range of clinical methods.
 Although most cases are considered short-term, trainees are also assigned cases that will enable them to gain experience in longer-term psychotherapy.